acoustic-content-samples/prod-wch-sdk-ng9/packages/tooling/etc/tooling.api.md

     data?: string;
 }): Observable<string>;

-// Warning: (ae-forgotten-export) The symbol "ProjectType" needs to be exported by the entry point public_api.d.ts
-// Warning: (ae-forgotten-export) The symbol "WorkspaceSchema" needs to be exported by the entry point public_api.d.ts
-// Warning: (ae-forgotten-export) The symbol "WorkspaceProject" needs to be exported by the entry point public_api.d.ts
-//
 // @public
 export function rxFindProject<TProjectType extends ProjectType = ProjectType.Application>(workspaceOrHost: WorkspaceSchema | ReadTextFile, options: {
     project?: string;